amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 rultor encrypt -p company/developmentRepo token.txt
 {% endhighlight %}

-Where ``company/developmentRepo`` is the full name of the repo where the the deployable is built.
+Where ``company/developmentRepo`` is the full name of the repo where the deployable is built.
 This is important, because it's how rultor knows not to decrypt the files if they are found in another repository.

 Then, inside ``.rultor.yml`` you have